shalex88/camera-controller/README.md

 - Set Nagle's algorithm on TCP sockets?
 - Core still does almost nothing, it's config file is also unnecessary
 - Use uio device instead of mem when implemented in BSP
-- Deploy GenICam shared libs and GenTL Producer libraries with the package
+- Deploy GenICam shared libs with the package
 - Deploy config files with the package